175: FAST TIMES WITH A RIDGEMONT JUDGE

 By six o’clock, my companions had registered at the Holiday Inn in Fort Payne and they had their gear unloaded into our room shortly after.
 For dinner, Tom and Vicki purchased take-out food from New China; a nice Chinese restaurant located a mile or so from our hotel.
 After I had the pleasure of seeing and hearing my photographer stuff his face with sweet and sour chicken, the three of us watched the Green Bay Packers edge the Arizona Cardinals 24-21 on Thursday Night Football.
 When the lights were snuffed-out at 10:30pm, I was left alone with my thoughts while I stood alongside the television set.
 And for once, those thoughts weren’t focused on Presidents.
 As a matter of fact, there wasn’t anything remotely historical rolling around inside my hallow resin head.
 Instead, I thought about Judge Reinhold and the fact that we were scheduled to meet him at the ‘Fanboy Expo’ in Knoxville.
 And when I pictured Judge in my mind, all I could see was Brad Hamilton as he embraced Linda Barrett near the Hamilton’s pool in the movie ‘Fast Times at Ridgemont High’.
 That’s right; it was the famous pool scene where actress Phoebe Cates carried out her unforgettable bikini drop.
 By all accounts, especially by Rolling Stone magazine, it was the most recognized pool scene in the history of cinema.
 So, I was wrong – there was some historical times running through my mind.
 Those historical times quickly transformed into fast times – at Ridgemont High.

 The 29th of October began, at least for the three of us, in Fort Payne, Alabama.
 About 90 minutes after Tom’s alarm went off, we were on the road to Knoxville, Tennessee.
 The weather was terrible; it rained during our entire journey through the northeastern section of Alabama and continued all the way into the southeastern part of the Volunteer State.
-However, by the time we rolled into downtown Knoxville, the sky had cleared and the sun was out.
+However, by the time we rolled into downtown Knoxville, the sky had cleared, and the sun was out.
 Parking near the Knoxville Convention Center was almost non-existent; but we caught a break when Vicki found a spot along the road that was only a short walk from the expo.

 Once the three of us were inside the enormous building, it didn’t take long before we saw how serious some of the visitors took events like the Fanboy Expo.
 Dozens of fans were dressed in elaborate costumes; they represented characters from the Star Wars movies, the Star Trek TV show, and several superhero films.
 At one point, I posed with a Star Wars Stormtrooper while my companions killed some time before some of the celebrity guests had arrived.
 I knew my photographer was still disappointed that Peter Criss, the original drummer for the band KISS, had cancelled his expo appearance due to COVID concerns.
 The ‘Catman’ was the only original member of Tom’s favorite band whom he hadn’t met in person; and thanks to an uptick in the darn virus, it wouldn’t happen on that Friday either.